SpareBank1/designsystem/README.md

 * `ariaInvalid`: signifies validation errors.
 * `hideErrors`: Optional.
 Hides error output if any, so errors can be handled from outside.
 * `label`: Optional.
 Adds a label formatted by .ffe-form-label
 * `onError`: Optional.
-Will be called on any internal error with the error code, like if the input is malformed or out of bounds.
+Will be called on any validation error with the error code and error text, like if the input is malformed or out of bounds.

 #### ErrorCodes
 Error codes can be imported as an object from the main package as well: